Michael Hutchence

-Michael Kelland John Hutchence (22 January 1960 – 22 November 1997) was an Australian singer, songwriter and actor.
-Hutchence co-founded the rock band INXS, which sold over 75 million records worldwide and was inducted into the ARIA Hall of Fame in 2001.
-He was the lead singer and lyricist of INXS from 1977 until his death.
+Michael Kelland John Hutchence (22 January 1960 – 22 November 1997) was an Australian singer and songwriter.
+He was the co-founder, lead singer and lyricist of the rock band INXS from 1977 until his death in 1997.
+The band sold over 50 million records worldwide, making them one of Australia's highest-selling music acts of all time.
+They were inducted into the ARIA Hall of Fame in 2001.

-Hutchence was a member of the short-lived pop rock group Max Q. He also recorded some solo material and acted in feature films, including Dogs in Space (1986), Frankenstein Unbound (1990), and Limp (1999).

-Hutchence had a string of love affairs with prominent actresses, models and singers, and his private life was often reported in the Australian and international press.
-In July 1996, Hutchence and English television presenter Paula Yates had a daughter.
+Hutchence was also a member of the short-lived band Max Q and recorded some solo material, alongside acting in films such as Dogs in Space (1986) and Frankenstein Unbound (1990).
+He was known for his string of love affairs with actresses, models and singers and his private life was often covered in the international press.
+He had a daughter, Tiger Hutchence-Geldof, with British television presenter Paula Yates.
+Hutchence died by suicide in a Sydney hotel room on 22 November 1997 at the age of 37.

-On the morning of 22 November 1997, Hutchence was found dead at his hotel room in Sydney.
-His death was reported by the New South Wales Coroner to be the result of suicide by hanging.